travis-ci/travis-worker/doc/maintenance.md

 ### Cookbooks

 The Chef cookbooks are used to provision the VirtualBox VMs.
-These are managed in a [separate repository](http://github.com/travis-ci/travis-cookbooks) and cloned to `vendor/cookbooks`.
+They are managed in a [separate repository](http://github.com/travis-ci/travis-cookbooks) and cloned to `vendor/cookbooks`.